hpehl/wado/README.md

 ### Dev Build

+Use
-Use `dev` as the version to build WildFly from source.
-This clones and compiles both the WildFly and HAL console repositories, integrates the console into the distribution, and builds container images from the result.
+`dev` as the version to build WildFly from source.
+This clones and compiles the [WildFly](https://github.com/wildfly/wildfly) and [HAL console](https://github.com/hal/console) repositories, integrates the console into the distribution, and builds container images from the result.
+Use
+`--wildfly-branch` and `--hal-branch` to control which branches to build from (both default to `main`), and `--verbose` to see the full Maven build output.

 ```shell
 wado build dev